Sursand

-Sursand or Sursand Raj is an Indian town in the Mithila region of Bihar near the Indo-Nepal border.
-It is about 25 kilometres away from Sitamarhi, the district headquarters, and approximately 5 kilometers away from Bhitthamore.
+Sursand is an Indian town in the Mithila region of Bihar near the Indo-Nepal border.
+It was previously the capital of the Sursand Raj in the region.
+It is about 25 Km to the east of Sitamarhi, the district headquarters, and approximately 5 Km to the west of Bhitthamore.

 History

 The village has the ruins of a fortress known as Sursandgarh, which was constructed during the Mughal period by King Sursen.